Howard Blake: Music career

 Blake has composed many concert works, including the Piano Concerto commissioned by the Philharmonia Orchestra for the 30th birthday of Princess Diana in 1991, in which he also featured as soloist; the Violin Concerto to celebrate the centenary of the City of Leeds in 1993; the cantata to celebrate the 50th Anniversary of the United Nations in 1995, performed in the presence of the Royal Family in Westminster Hall; and the large-scale choral/orchestral work Benedictus, championed by Sir David Willcocks and the Bach Choir, which was given its London premiere in Westminster Cathedral in 1989 with Cardinal Basil Hume as narrator, and which has been widely performed ever since.

 More recent works are Lifecycle – 24 pieces for solo piano – recorded for ABC Classics in 2003; Songs of Truth and Glory, the Elgar Commission for the Three Choirs Festival in 2005; and a first recording of The Land of Counterpane a song-cycle to words by Robert Louis Stevenson, recorded at the Usher Hall, Edinburgh, with the Scottish Chamber Orchestra in March 2007, which he conducted.

 He is a Fellow of the Royal Academy of Music and, in 1994, received the OBE for services to music.
 On 20 October 2010 Blake was presented a BASCA Gold Badge Award for outstanding work within the music industry.

 Collaboration with Queen

 In 1980, Blake was commissioned to write an orchestral music score for Flash Gordon, in collaboration with rock band Queen who were to record the soundtrack album.
-He was given ten days to produce the results, and after completion fell ill with pneumonia brought on by exhaustion.
+He was given ten days to accomplish the task, and after completion fell ill with pneumonia brought on by exhaustion.
 He recovered, and he and Queen were jointly nominated for a BAFTA Award.
 It was, however, a disappointment to him that the makers of Flash Gordon did not use much of his work.